 The invention of Internet and the web have resulted in service revolution and reinvention across the globe, thereby making Internet and the Web basic necessities [1].
-With the use of the Internet, the communication and interaction among citizens and
+With the use of the Internet, the communication and interaction among citizens and the government can be conducted anytime and anywhere with the click of mouse and without physical presence at any government offices [2].
+This will enhance the accountability of government; improve the efficiency and effectiveness of internal operations, and public communication with the citizens.

 According to [3], e-governance are of three main domains: E-administration, E-services and E-society.
-In a nation with no practical guideline on e-government strategy, experimenting with e-service is seen as a good start.
+In a nation with no practical guideline on egovernment strategy, experimenting with e-service is seen as a good start.
 More so, the need for services is mandatory for the public, whereas generation of revenue is also important for government.
 Therefore, proper deployment of E-services can re-engineer the provision of services in a nation in ways that help to eliminate corruption and promote transparency and accountability.
 Subsequently, it builds trust and participatory governance.